Carlos-Sibaja/Lab2/Readme.md

 ### **3. `c_LLM.py`**
 - Performs text analysis, including:
   - Sentiment analysis using Hugging Face and NLTK.
-  - Summarization using Sumy LSA Summarizer.
+  - Summarization using the Sumy LSA Summarizer.
   - Calculation of the importance score.
 - Saves the analyzed data to `trump_analyzed.csv`.
 - Generates a summary DataFrame with average metrics and visualizes sentiment distributions.